xewoo/FUNPUNAN-EASM/README.md

-# EASM (Enterprise Attack Surface Management)
+# FUNPUNAN-EASM

-A web-based security monitoring and alert system with both console and web interfaces.
+FUNPUNAN-EASM (Enterprise Attack Surface Management) is a comprehensive security monitoring and alert system that provides both web-based and console interfaces for enterprise security management.

 ## Features